RAAD07/SQL_Project-World_Layoffs_Dataset/README.md

 SELECT * FROM layoffs_worksheet2;
 ```
-### Inserting values to this new table and adding extra column
+### Inserting values to this new table and adding an extra column

 /* inserting values into this new table and assigning row_num by creating a partition on each column so that
-each unique row is assigned as 1 and if there is any duplicates then it will be assigned as 2 in the row_num */
+each unique row is assigned as 1 and if there are any duplicates then it will be assigned as 2 in the row_num */

 ``` sql
 INSERT INTO layoffs_worksheet2